ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	a. is a "managed" service and not "fully managed"
 	b. one still have to manually scale up your resources and create Read Replicas to improve scalability
 	c. provides metrics in real time for the OS that your DB instance runs on.
 You can view the metrics for your DB instance using the console, or consume the Enhanced Monitoring JSON output from CloudWatch Logs in a monitoring system of your choice.
+	 IAM database authentication works with MySQL and PostgreSQL.
+Authentication is handled by `AWSAuthenticationPlugin`—an AWS-provided plugin that works seamlessly with IAM to authenticate your IAM users. **Benefits:** Network traffic to and from the database is encrypted using Secure Sockets Layer (SSL) You can use IAM to centrally manage access to your database resources, instead of managing access individually on each DB instance.
+For applications running on Amazon EC2, you can use profile credentials specific to your EC2 instance to access your database instead of a password, for greater security

-	d. **CloudWatch** gathers metrics about CPU utilization from the hypervisor for a DB instance, and Enhanced Monitoring gathers its metrics from an agent on the instance.  ==**Enhanced Monitoring** metrics are useful when you want to see how different processes or threads on a DB instance use the CPU.==
+​	d. **CloudWatch** gathers metrics about CPU utilization from the hypervisor for a DB instance, and Enhanced Monitoring gathers its metrics from an agent on the instance.  ==**Enhanced Monitoring** metrics are useful when you want to see how different processes or threads on a DB instance use the CPU.==
-	e. ==**Regular items provided by Amazon RDS Metrics in CloudWatch:** CPU Utilization, Database Connections, and Freeable Memory==
+​	e. ==**Regular items provided by Amazon RDS Metrics in CloudWatch:** CPU Utilization, Database Connections, and Freeable Memory==
-	f. **==Enhanced Monitoring metrics:==**
+​	f. **==Enhanced Monitoring metrics:==**
-	==**RDS child processes**== – Shows a summary of the RDS processes that support the DB instance, for example `aurora` for Amazon Aurora DB clusters and `mysqld` for MySQL DB instances.
+​	==**RDS child processes**== – Shows a summary of the RDS processes that support the DB instance, for example `aurora` for Amazon Aurora DB clusters and `mysqld` for MySQL DB instances.
 Process threads appear nested beneath the parent process.
 Process threads show CPU utilization only as other metrics are the same for all threads for the process.
 The console displays a maximum of 100 processes and threads.
 The results are a combination of the top CPU consuming and memory consuming processes and threads.
 If there are more than 50 processes and more than 50 threads, the console displays the top 50 consumers in each category.
 This display helps you identify which processes are having the greatest impact on performance.
-	==**RDS processes**== – Shows a summary of the resources used by the RDS management agent, diagnostics monitoring processes, and other AWS processes that are required to support RDS DB instances.
+​	==**RDS processes**== – Shows a summary of the resources used by the RDS management agent, diagnostics monitoring processes, and other AWS processes that are required to support RDS DB instances.
-	==**OS processes**== – Shows a summary of the kernel and system processes, which generally have minimal impact on performance.
+​	==**OS processes**== – Shows a summary of the kernel and system processes, which generally have minimal impact on performance.

 **AWS Database Migration Service**
 	helps you migrate databases to AWS .